rsvim/rfc/5-EditingMode.md

 ![1](images/5-EditingMode.1.drawio.svg)

-## The 5-Modes
+## The Five Modes

 The very basic state transition is between: Normal, Insert, Visual, Operator-pending, Replace.
 This is the core function of Vim editor to improve the text editing efficiency.
-In the following of this section, let's call it the **5-Modes** product design for text editing.
+In the following of this section, let's call it the **Five-Modes** product design for text editing.

 ## Mode Variants